-Following Coillte public consultation processes, submissions received are acknowledged, logged on our Stakeholder Call Log and assigned to the relevant BAU or business area for consideration, response and possible incorporation into our plans.
+Following Coillte public consultation processes, submissions received are acknowledged, logged on our internal system, and assigned to the relevant BAU or team for consideration and possible incorporation into our plans.

 Details of incorporated changes and responses issued by Coillte to stakeholder submissions during Phases 1 and 2 of public consultation received for this Five Year Forest Plan will be published in the final version of our plans which are due to be completed later in 2021.